-\Refer to Core Requirements for the Certificate in Applied Science Program in the beginning of this section.
+Refer to General Education Core Requirements for the Certificate in Applied Science Program listed below for acceptable core requirements.

 Early Childhood: Care and Education (Paraprofessional Educator), A.A.S.

 This program is designed for those who want to work with children from birth-adolescence.
 Graduates can be expected to fill paraprofessional or professional positions in private or public agencies that provide early care and/or education services.
 This program meets the requirements of the WV Department of Education's paraprofessional educator's certificate (available at http://wvde.state.wv.us/policies); therefore individuals with this degree should also be eligible for positions as teacher's aides in the public school system.
 It also fulfills the majority of requirements for Early Childhood Assistant Teachers in West Virginia and for employment in child care centers and independent pre-school programs.